 - (a) You should normally allow the stipulated length of time for each candidate.
 Whilst some candidates may dry up after a few minutes, you should persevere with the conversation (eg by complete changes of subject), so that candidates are given every opportunity to do themselves justice. - (b) The discussion of the topic will have paved the way for the unprepared conversation.
-You should start out from any point of interest noted earlier, or ask general questions relating to the candidate's everyday life, school (subjects, number of periods, times, games, etc.), home, town, journey to and from school, free time (evenings, weekends), holidays, hobbies.
+You should start out from any point of interest noted earlier, or ask general questions relating to the candidate's everyday life, school (subjects, number of periods, times, games, etc), home, town, journey to and from school, free time (evenings, weekends), holidays, hobbies.
 All candidates can reasonably be expected to have the command of vocabulary and idiom necessary for this.
-You should aim to cover at least two or three of the Defined Content Topics in this section of the test (these are listed in the Curriculum Content section of the syllabus booklet).
+You should aim to cover at least two or three of the Defined Content Topics in this section of the test (these are listed in the Curriculum Content section of the syllabus).

-As in the Topic Conversation, you must try to lead the candidate into using a variety of tenses (themes could be visits to other countries, plans for the future, etc) and he or she can then be extended as far as possible.
-Candidates who do not show that they are able to convey past and future meaning cannot be awarded a mark in the Satisfactory band or above on Scale (b) (see Table B of the Marking Instructions).
 Precise factual information or knowledge is not required, and candidates should not be penalised for lack of such knowledge.
 Be ready to pass on quickly to another subject if candidates are obviously out of their depth.
 Take care to avoid questions which might cause embarrassment, eg where a candidate has only one parent.
-(Centres are requested to supply such information to the teacher/examiner in advance.)

-- (c) Candidates should be expected to give natural replies to questions; their answers need not therefore be in the form of complete sentences.
-You should take care to avoid questions inviting simply 'yes' or 'no' by using a variety of interrogatives, eg when? how? why? how many? how long? with whom? with what? etc. - (d) Questions should be adjusted to the candidate's ability.
+(Centres are requested to supply such information to the teacher/examiner in advance.) - (c) Candidates should be expected to give natural replies to questions; their answers need not therefore be in the form of complete sentences.
+You should take care to avoid questions inviting simply "yes" or "no" by using a variety of interrogatives, eg when? how? why? how many? how long? with whom? with what? etc. - (d) Questions should be adjusted to the candidate's ability.
 Candidates should be prompted and encouraged where necessary and long silences should be avoided.
 On the other hand, do not interrupt a candidate unless you are sure that he or she cannot complete the answer.
 Incorrect answers should never be corrected, nor answers supplied when none are given.
-Questions should be rephrased (rather than repeated) in an attempt to maintain the dialogue. - (e) The use of vocabulary or phrases from the candidate's first language should be avoided, except in the case of particular institutions eg names of examinations, types of school, etc. - (f) Beware of talking too much and giving the candidate credit for what you have in fact said yourself.
+Questions should be rephrased (rather than repeated) in an attempt to maintain the dialogue. - (e) The use of vocabulary or phrases from the candidate's first language should be avoided, except in the case of particular institutions, eg names of examinations, types of school, etc. - (f) Beware of talking too much and giving the candidate credit for what you have in fact said yourself.
 The onus is on the candidate to show that he or she can converse adequately in the language, but at the same time it is up to you to make sure that the candidate is given every opportunity to do so by following up any opening given.